 - Therapist consultation for dialectical behavioral therapy practitioners.
 This provides support and input from a team of consultants so that therapists can continue to provide the highest quality of support to their clients throughout the therapeutic process.

 DBT and Addiction Treatment

-Dialectical behavior therapy uses several approaches to address the challenges of addiction.
+Dialectical behavior therapy for substance abuse uses several approaches to address the challenges of addiction.
 These include: